awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

   + Update the `runsOn` reference to point to the EC2Resource created previously \(`EC2Resource4` in the following example\)\.

-  + Increment the last two `scriptArgument` values to equal the backup part each node will be responsible for and the total number of nodes \(`"3"` and `"4"` in the example below—the backup part is `"3"` for the fourth node in this example because our modulus logic needs to count starting with 0\)\.
+  + Increment the last two `scriptArgument` values to equal the backup part that each node is responsible for and the total number of nodes\.
+For `"2"` and `"3"` in the example following, the backup part is `"3"` for the fourth node because in this example our modulus logic needs to count starting with 0\.

   ```
   {